aslam4dm/Hack4all/README.md

 # Hack4all
 A program used as a reference model for hacking/penetration testing.
 Contains favorite hacking/security commands in an interactive environment
 # rulez
-Add all good tools, commands, links and stuff onto the all_hack.txt file following the specific rules: anything to do with hacking placed within the correct category, line must start with a '$' symbol one white space, and then command/tool name
+Add all good tools, commands, links and stuff onto the everything_hack.txt file following the specific rules: anything to do with hacking placed within the correct category, line must start with a '$' symbol one white space, and then command/tool name

 e.g.